PurpleLightSpeed/Virtual-Linux-Security-Lab/README.md

 ![image](https://github.com/user-attachments/assets/5bcb012f-3d50-4009-b2de-7a4bd88cea20)

-When added Click "New", Select Linus as Operatings System type Go down to "Hard Disk" and Use an existing Virtual Hard Disk File, Select the Metasploitable Hard Disk you just installed.
+When added Click "New", Select Linux as Operatings System type Go down to "Hard Disk" and Use an existing Virtual Hard Disk File, Select the Metasploitable Hard Disk you just installed.
 ![image](https://github.com/user-attachments/assets/8e1663af-b5b2-4842-9392-6c5807033d69)

-Be sure to check the Network settings for Metasploitable and verify that its attached to Host-only adapter and on the same network as Kali Linux.
+Be sure to check the Network settings for Metasploitable and verify that it's attached to Host-only adapter and on the same network as Kali Linux.

 ### Install Ubuntu
 Ubuntu is not available as a pre-packaged appliance as it must be installed from an ISO file, which functions like a virtual CD/DVD.